 No doubt there will be lots of analysis and reaction to follow.
 We see that Gannett Blog has logged 70 comments in the first four hours.
 We’ll keep an eye out.
 In the meantime, we couldn’t help taking a snapshot of the ad that appeared on the Detroit News‘s account of today’s announcement.
 Perhaps a cleansing is exactly what’s needed.

 This entry was posted on Tuesday, December 16th, 2008 at 3:35 pm and is filed under Advertising, Business News, BusinessModel, Circulation, Demographics, Layoffs, Local news, NewMedia, Newspapers, OnlineMedia, PR, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.